reactific/RxMongo/README.md

 # RxMongo
-A reactive, non-blocking, asynchronous driver for MongoDB 2.8 with ReactiveStreams and Akka.
+A reactive, non-blocking, asynchronous driver for MongoDB 3.0 using ReactiveStreams.

 # Status [![Build Status](https://travis-ci.org/reactific/RxMongo.svg?branch=master)](https://travis-ci.org/reactific/RxMongo)
 RxMongo is just getting started.
 Developers and testers are needed.
 If you want to help, please contact Reid.

 # Quick Start

-### Stable: Scala 2.11, SBT 0.13.7, Mongo 2.6
+### Stable: Scala 2.11, SBT 0.13.7, Mongo 3.0

 - Not available yet.

-### Development: Scala 2.11, SBT 0.13.7, Mongo 2.8
+### Development: Scala 2.11, SBT 0.13.7, Mongo 3.0

 Will be available in February 2015 with something like this: